badsyntaxx/shellcli/README.md

 ## Before we begin

-NOTE There are some anti-virus softwares that block Chaste Scripts.
+NOTE There are some anti-virus softwares that block Shell CLI.
 Some do and some don't.
 If you encounter an av software that does there are some
 [steps you can take](https://github.com/badsyntaxx/chaste-scripts?tab=readme-ov-file#bypass-anti-virus).

 You may also need to enable running powershell scripts on your system.